nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to generate MC for given patients.
-2. Medimate generates MC with user desired information and stores at patient directory.
+2. MediMate generates MC with user desired information and stores at patient directory.

    Use case ends.